Experience the Blessing of Pulmonary Rehab

 Phase 2 will be for those patients who have completed the insurance covered sessions but want to continue exercise under supervision of staff with the resources available in the program.
 This is a self-pay program unlimited in time per session and duration in program.
 We hope that our phase 2 patients will stay with us in phase 3 if they need added support to continue their exercise.

 The following forms have been provided for your convenience to download and get completed by your physician.

-Pulmonary Rehabilitation Program Physician Referral Form – for patients who have not been in our program before.
+Pulmonary Rehab Program Physician Referral Form – for patients who have not been in our program before.
 Please download, complete and forward/fax it to our office.

 Pulmonary Re-Referral Form – for patients who have been in our program and then are hospitalized (or having tests) for a cardiac-related/pulmonary-related problems.
 Before allowing them to come back to exercise, we require the physician to fill out a re-referral form.
 Please download, complete and forward/fax to our office.